 The Road of Bones

+This list of things you can find only in Russia wouldn’t be complete without the Kolyma highway in Siberia, one of the most dangerous roads in the world.
 The builders were prisoners of the Gulag, the Soviet labor camps, and if we say that the working conditions were brutal that wouldn’t even begin to cover it.
-In the harsh Siberian climate, many didn’t survive.
-The road is called ‘Road of Bones’ because it’s believed that the remains of those perished workers were laid within its foundations.
+In the harsh Siberian climate, many didn’t survive, hence the name ‘Road of Bones’.

 Ice Sculpture Festivals